In the conclave which followed the death of Pope Gregory XIII in April 1585 the cardinals soon reached

 and adopted his uncle's coat of arms.

-The eagles and dragons of the Borghese soon appeared on the many buildings erected or modified by the pope and his nephew.
+The eagles and dragons of the Borghese soon appeared on the many buildings erected or modified by the Pope and his nephew.

-A relief in Cappella Paolina (a chapel in S. Maria Maggiore
+A relief in Cappella Paolina, a chapel in S. Maria Maggiore

-where the pope placed the funerary monument of Pope Clement VIII and his own) shows the pope with his nephew: the chapel
+where the Pope placed the funerary monument of Pope Clement VIII and his own, shows the Pope with his nephew: the chapel

 Basilica di S. Sebastiano was in such poor condition that Pope Sixtus V replaced it in the traditional pilgrimage to the seven basilicas with S. Maria del Popolo.
 Cardinal Scipione Borghese entirely renovated the old building which was again "promoted" to its pristine importance.
-He also renovated (at a later time) S. Crisogono and S. Gregorio Magno.
+He also renovated (at a later time) S. Grisogono and S. Gregorio Magno.

-Pope Paul V overcame the reluctance of some cardinals to pulling down the fašade of old S. Pietro and went ahead with a project which changed the shape of the new basilica and resulted in a new fašade (see the inscription celebrating the pope).
+Pope Paul V overcame the reluctance of some cardinals to pulling down the fašade of old S. Pietro and went ahead with a project which changed the shape of the new basilica and resulted in a new fašade (see the inscription celebrating the Pope).